Cubid-Me/cubid-docs/api-intro.md

    - Purpose: Fetches and calculates a user's scores for each of their identity records, as well as the total cumulative score across all of their accumulated stamps.

 ## Stamptypes Reference
 The following list outlines the available non-blockchain stamptypes.
-C
 - Currently we only support email, phone and evm for the `create-user` api.
 If you are interested in using other stamptypes in this API then please talk to us first.
-- All stamps are available for remaining APIs
+- All stamps are available for remaining APIs.
-- For a comprehensive list of blockchain-related stamptypes, refer to the "Blockchain & Crypto" section
+- For a comprehensive list of blockchain-related stamptypes, refer to the "Blockchain & Crypto" section.

 | **Category** | *Stamptype** | **Description** | **Oauth Identifier** | **create_user-enabled** |
 |---|---|---|---|---|